ESE5160: IoT Edge Computing

 Final Projects

 Students design and manufacture their own board from scratch, then program them with custom firmware.
-Although the boards may look similar (due to similar outlines), each board is unique to each group, as it was designed by each group for their own product.
+Although the boards may look similar (due to similar outlines), each board is unique to each group, as each group designed it for their own product.
 You can review projects from previous years at the links below.

 Embedded Hardware Design